apache/cordova-blackberry/README.md

 The (legacy) Cordova ant build scripts enable you to create multiple, independent Cordova projects.

 (Note: The Cordova build script requires Apache ANT 1.8 or higher.
-See the [Getting Started guide](http://wiki.phonegap.com/w/page/31930982/Getting-Started-with-PhoneGap-BlackBerry-WebWorks) for instructions on how to install and configure Apache ANT).

 The build script packages the Cordova source code and resources into each project you create.
 This allows you to easily distribute the project to other BlackBerry WebWorks developers.
 To create a Cordova project: